 “Recently received the new and improved version and it is not the same, and really doesn’t seem to work at all,” commented a user.

 “It has made no difference to my joints after 1 month of taking the formula regularly,” said a consumer.

-Based on the information available on the True Health website, the supplements are developed by a team of doctors, but the company doesn’t provide published clinical research linking the formulas to weight-loss.
+Based on the information available on the True Health website, the supplements are developed by a team of doctors, which is promising.
+What’s missing is published clinical research linking the formulas to weight-loss.
 At DietSpotlight, locating scientific proof is imperative.
-If there’s no science, we turn our backs.
+If there’s no science, is it really worth your time?

 The Bottom Line – Does True Health Work?